Redshift Security: Data Backups and Encryption Best Practices

 DB Snapshots

 Snapshots are point-in-time backups of clusters.
-Snapshots are either automatically or manually generated and they are stored internally in Amazon S3 using an SSL connection.
+Snapshots are either automatically or manually generated and they’re stored internally in Amazon S3 using an SSL connection.

-Setting the retention for any future automated snapshot with AWS console:
+Setting the retention for any future automated snapshot with the AWS console:

 Under the cluster page, click on “Edit” then under the “Backup” section set the retention for automated and manual snapshots: